-Shanghai is a massive city and you’ll find heaps of other expats here who are either working as teachers or are digital nomads.
-Internet connections are pretty good and there are heaps of co-working spaces such as Naked Hub, Link Place and Regus Jinmao (all open 24 hours).
+Shanghai is a massive city and you’ll find heaps of other ex-pats here who are either working as teachers or are digital nomads.
+Internet connections are pretty good and there are heaps of co-working spaces such as Naked Hub, Link Place, and Regus Jinmao (all open 24 hours).

 Unfortunately, costs are much more expensive than living in one of the smaller, neighboring cities.
-However, with the price tag you do get to live with a lot of western comforts that you will struggle to find (with as much choice) elsewhere in China.
+However, with the price tag, you do get to live with a lot of western comforts that you will struggle to find (with as much choice) elsewhere in China.
 There are also a ton of day trips from Shanghai that you can take when you need a break, such as the nearby water towns or scenic cities such as Hangzhou.

 Callan Wienburg, Singapore N Beyond